glefait/cassandra/doc/source/cql/types.rst

 Custom Types
 ^^^^^^^^^^^^

-.. note:: Custom types exists mostly for backward compatiliby purposes and their usage is discouraged.
+.. note:: Custom types exist mostly for backward compatiliby purposes and their usage is discouraged.
 Their usage is complex, not user friendly and the other provided types, particularly :ref:`user-defined types <udts>`, should almost always be enough.